kohlhofer/kohlhofer.com/src/content/generators.md

 I am currently looking at web design and related technologies but find the following quote by Brian Eno on music making rather fitting:

-> "The great benefit of computer sequencers is that they remove the issue of skill, and replace it with the issue of judgement."
+> The great benefit of computer sequencers is that they remove the issue of skill, and replace it with the issue of judgement.

 People who are just starting out in the creative or software industries are eager to explore.
 In addition most educational frameworks frown on straight up copying  someone else's solutions.
 Combine that with the seemingly unbound energy of youth you end up with a kind of brute force approach to reach desirable outcomes.